 ARB Snatch Strap Vs. Grip Tow Strap Vs. Rhino USA Tow/Snatch Strap

 - Grip (Polyester): Check Price

-The Grip recovery strap is made of polyester, which is typically material that would be used in a tow strap.
+The Grip strap is made of polyester, which is typically material that would be used in a tow strap.
 But, it is not uncommon to see recovery straps made of polyester as well or a combination of Polyester and other materials.
-Grips recovery strap is weather resistant like most recovery straps out there and is designed to stand the test of any weather condition you can throw at it.
+Grip is weather resistant like most recovery straps out there and is designed to stand the test of any weather condition you can throw at it.

 ARB Recovery Snatch Straps (100% Nylon)

 - ARB Recovery Straps (100% Nylon): Check Price

 These might be the best off-road recovery straps you can buy.

 ARB makes some of the best products on the 4×4 market, including the well-known ARB Deflator and Inflator along with a handful of other products.